la2050/archive/_projects/2016/give-today-la-an-online-community-center-connecting-causes-commerce-and-community-to-do-good.md

   To make LA the best place it can be, we must all give something.
 This web based gathering place will be the one stop to inspire and provide people with a place to give something- time, treasure or talent.
 The impact is massive.
-project_image_2: 4934410265741-team91.jpg
-empty_column_1: ''
 organization_name: Give Today LA
 organization_website: givetodayla.com
-organization_name_2: Give Today LA
-organization_activity: >-
-  Creating a social share web-based platform that identifies unique community goals, and then provides a platform to connect you or your business to a customized experience with local causes, all local.
-ein: ''

 ---